 HOW DOES NUCALA WORK?

 NUCALA is not a steroid, it's a biologic.
-The first FDA-approved treatment for EGPA that gets to a key source of the inflammation that can cause your EGPA symptoms.
+The first FDA-approved treatment for EGPA that targets inflammation and reduces eosinophils—which are possible causes of your EGPA symptoms.
 It is not fully understood how NUCALA works.

-What that means for your EGPA: Elevated eosinophils in your blood can lead to inflammation, which may cause you to experience more symptoms and flares.
+What that means for your EGPA: In some cases, higher levels of eosinophils could be contributing to inflammation, which may cause you to experience more symptoms and flares.

-NUCALA targets and reduces eosinophils in the blood.*
+NUCALA targets inflammation and reduces eosinophils in the blood.*

 • *It is not fully understood how NUCALA works.